-Simon Hauger, Michael Scharf, Jochen Kögel, Chawapong Suriyajan Institute of Communication Networks and Computer Engineering University of Stuttgart, Pfaffenwaldring 47, 70569 Stuttgart, Germany Email: simon.hauger@ikr.uni-stuttgart.de
+Simon Hauger, Michael Scharf, Jochen Kögel, Chawapong Suriyajan Institute of Communication Networks and Computer Engineering (IKR), Universität Stuttgart, Stuttgart, Germany Email: simon.hauger@ikr.uni-stuttgart.de

-Abstract-The Quick-Start extension of the Transmission Control Protocol (TCP), as well as the Explicit Control Protocol (XCP), are experimental congestion control schemes that use router feedback to overcome limitations of TCP's standard mechanisms.
-Both approaches require additional packet processing in every router and therefore raise the question whether, and how, this can be achieved in high-speed routers.

-This paper studies the realization complexity of the Quick-Start and XCP router functions on a network processor.
-We show that in both cases synchronization issues among parallel processing entities have to be considered, and that this affects the router performance.
+Abstract-Explicit congestion control schemes use router feedback to overcome limitations of the standard mechanisms of the Transmission Control Protocol (TCP).
+These approaches require additional packet processing in every router and therefore raise the question whether, and how, this can be achieved in high-speed routers.
+This paper investigates the realization complexity of these router functions of two such schemes, the TCP Quick-Start extension and the Explicit Control Protocol (XCP).
+Our focus lies on the implementation using a network processor.
+We show that synchronization issues among parallel processing entities have to be considered, and that this affects the router performance.
 We develop and compare different synchronization mechanisms for highly parallel packet processing.

 Our prototype implementation on an Intel IXP network processor allows to quantify the impact on throughput and delay caused by the additional packet processing in the fast path.
 The measurements reveal that Quick-Start and XCP processing is feasible at multiple Gbit/s line speed, with Quick-Start being simpler to scale.
+We expect similar results for the implementation of the Rate Control Protocol (RCP), which is another router-assisted congestion control scheme, requiring no elaborate synchronization.
+Finally, we study the implementation using programmable logic and show the applicability of XCP and in particular Quick-Start even at significantly higher line speeds.

+Index Terms- explicit congestion control, network processor, implementation, measurements, evaluation

-I. INTRODUCTION
+I. Introduction